 Visit Kirstenbosch Garden

-Kirstenbosch Garden is one of the most famous places to visit in Cape Town, and quite rightly so: this botanical garden is one of the most beautiful in Africa, and a UNESCO World Heritage Site since 2004.
+Kirstenbosch Garden is one of the most beautiful places to visit in Cape Town.
+This botanical garden is one of the most beautiful in Africa, and a UNESCO World Heritage Site since 2004.

 Go to Groot Constantia

-The wine tasting at Groot Constantia includes a guided visit with a detailed explanation on the history of the vineyard; on how the wine is made and finally a wine tasting which includes five earthy samples of wine.
-This is definitely one of the nicest places to visit in Cape Town.
+The wine tasting at Groot Constantia includes a guided visit with a detailed explanation on the history of the vineyards; on how the wine is made and finally a wine tasting which includes five earthy samples of wine.

 Explore Cape Point Peninsula

 Driving away from it more into the Peninsula, there’s a viewpoint where it’s nice to stop for photos.
 The view is simply stunning.

 Admire the penguins at Boulders Beach